-13. Cut Brownies Without Destroying Them
+13. Cut Brownies Without Destroying Them (my favorite kitchen hack)

 Another one of my favorite kitchen hacks has to do with cutting brownies.
 My family loves brownies; Ghirardelli brownies to be exact.
 They come out perfect every time.
 But cutting moist brownies with a knife is almost impossible.
 The brownies stick to the knife and end up with jagged edges.
 A very easy way to avoid this is to cut the brownies using a plastic, disposable knife.
 This results in not only delicious brownies but beautiful ones as well!

 Winter is upon us, which means it’s time to dry the herbs in your herb garden.
 A quick way to do that, without a dehydrator, is to use your microwave.
 You’ll want to place the herbs on a napkin and microwave them on high for 60 to 90 seconds.
 I do this 30 seconds at a time, to avoid burning them.
 This method seems to work better on thicker leaved herbs like sage, mint, and rosemary.
 As you can see in the picture, basil did not fare as well.
 The edge of the leaves burned, while the center remained limp.

 15. Using A Wooden Spoon to Prevent Liquid From Boiling Over